 If you live in a studio apartment, dorm, guest house, or another small area, having enough space can be a challenge.
-Every square inch matters.
+Every square inch matters, of course.

 Most studio apartments measure approximately 200-400 square feet.
 Your average dorm room or guest room is smaller.
 Things are cramped even before we get to your bed.